Skip to main content

 • For further details read the paper.

 Q6.
 Compare strided prefetcher (from Q3) against Global history prefetcher (same size: 256 entries) in terms of performance and prefetch accuracy.
-What is the size of the strided prefetcher vs. next-line (in bytes) ?
+What is the size of the strided prefetcher vs. next-line (in bytes)?

-Q7 Increase prefetch depth 1-16 (powers of 2, i.e., use degrees 1, 2, 4, 8, 16).
+Q7.
+Increase prefetch depth 1-16 (powers of 2, i.e., use degrees 1, 2, 4, 8, 16).
 How does it influence performance?
 How does it influence prefetch accuracy?

-4. Feedback GHB (750 students only)
+Task 4.
+Feedback GHB (750 students only)

 Your second task is to incorporate feedback information to evaluate the effectiveness of the prefetcher in the system and accordingly adjust the prefetcher’s aggressiveness.
 Srinath et al. propose a mechanism that incorporates dynamic feedback into the design of the prefetcher to increase the performance improvement provided by prefetching as well as to reduce the negative performance and bandwidth impact of prefetching.